UTSCCSCC01/BonFire/doc/sprint0/competition.md

 If your product is better for specific users and/or specific scenarios

   - Who are the users and/or what are the scenarios?
+  Our users are specifically Students that want to be able to easily manage their school work.
+It would rely on Teachers adopting our platform, making it easier for students to use.
   - Why do you think the competitors didn’t focus on these users and/or scenarios?
 And, what would it take from them to do so?